jorendorff/git-ignorance/ignorance.md

 ???

-> How do octomerges work?
+> How do octopus merges work?

 ???